 I’m not discouraged, though.
 Our investments are compounding at a good clip now and our net worth gain has been outpacing our income every year since 2012.
 Eventually, our net worth will eclipse than what we’ve earned.
 This is why I said it’s a bit less difficult as you get older.
 At some point, your investment gains and passive income should outpace your earnings.
 This is especially true after retirement.
 Your earnings curve will flatten out and most of the income will be passive at that point.
 You can see the bend point in our earning line in 2012.
 Once Mrs. RB40 retires in 2020, it will flatten out even more.

 Now please take my poll below.

 I suspect we’ll only see a few affirmatives here.
 This one is very difficult because you have to be in a sweet spot to achieve this.

 - Lower income workers can’t save because almost everything goes to cover the cost of living.

 - High income earners pay a ton of taxes and their earnings curve rises too fast.
 Their net worth can’t catch up.

 Ultimately, this is just a thought exercise.
 It’s a huge bragging point if you’ve got this, but most people can probably retire comfortably without it.
-I’m very interested to know how people manage to do this, though.

 For 2018, Joe plans to diversify his passive income by investing in US heartland real estate through RealtyShares.
 He has 3 rental units in Portland and he believes the local market is getting overpriced.